nextcloud/spreed/docs/recording.md

         + `400 Bad Request` Error: `owner_participant`: Owner is not to be a participant of room
         + `400 Bad Request` Error: `owner_invalid`: Owner invalid
         + `400 Bad Request` Error: `owner_permission`: Owner have not permission to store record file
-        + `401 Unauthorized` When the validation as SIP bridge failed
+        + `401 Unauthorized` When the validation as recording server failed
         + `404 Not Found` Room not found
         + `429 Too Many Request` Brute force protection